Rollercoaster Ranking – B&M Dive Coasters (2022)

 China, much as I love it, wasn’t one for setting any industry trends in those days and soon said “we’ll have a couple of those cloned as well”, but the 2010s found new ground in the birth of the mini version.
 Europe put fear and theming back on the agenda in conjunction with tighter manoeuvres and the smaller trains, suddenly the order book for Dive Coasters was more full than it had ever been.

-Again that could just be me, I’m up to 10 out of 14 (soon to be 15) on the checklist with only 2 unique layouts left to try and feel like I’ve already seen everything that they have to offer.
+Again that could just be me, I’m up to 12 out of 16 on the checklist with only 3 unique layouts left to try and feel like I’ve already seen everything that they have to offer.
 Hopefully Cedar Fair can still surprise me, but in the meantime let’s have a look at how the rest stack up.

 Similar issues on a different scale.
 I absolutely love the theming, preshow and presentation package of this coaster and I would have thought the short layout would lend itself to being potent and pacy.
 It somehow doesn’t though (space saving helix?) and the actual ride just isn’t punchy enough to seal the deal for me.